tektronix/tsp-toolkit/README.md

 #### Managing Script Generation Sessions

-- **Save Sessions**: Your script generation configurations are automatically saved and can be accessed again later
+- **Save Sessions**: Your script generation configurations are automatically saved and can be accessed again later.
 - **Delete Sessions**: Click the delete icon next to a saved session to remove it from your list.
-- **Edit Sessions**: Click on a saved session to reopen and modify it
+- **Edit Sessions**: Click on a saved session to reopen and modify it.

 ### TSP Script Debugging